What to do at Swell Lodge

 30 minute portrait session - $180 AUD (5 digital images).

 Golf is a favourite pastime of many islanders, and the immaculate, coconut palm-lined, nine-hole golf course with a magnificent view of the Indian Ocean is well worth a try for both professional and first time golfers alike.

 Every stay at Swell Lodge includes a free golf voucher and complimentary hire of golf equipment for you to play a round in your spare time at Australia's northernmost and most remote golf course, if this is something that interests you.

 Catch & release.

 With a wide range of sportfish cruising our coastline, it is no surprise that one of Christmas Island’s most popular activities is fishing.
 Whether you’re an experienced angler or someone new to the sport, our coxswain, who’s fished these waters for over 30 years, will take you on a fishing trip you’re sure to remember for all the right reasons.
-With an emphasis on catch and release, your private sportfishing charter from a 6m centre console vessel will take you trolling for the big pelagic species such as wahoo, yellowfin tuna and sailfish.
+With an emphasis on catch and release (or if you bring one back our chef will cook it for you!), your private sport-fishing charter from a 6m centre console vessel will take you trolling for the big pelagic species such as wahoo, yellowfin tuna and sailfish.
 All tackle and lures are provided on all charters.

 Full day and half day fishing charters are available on request for an extra fee.

 Movies under the stars